MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

     - Run this cell of the notebook:

-        You should see `HelloQ` in the output of the cell.
+        You should see `SayHello` in the output of the cell.
 When running in jupyter notebooks, the Q# code is compiled, and the notebook outputs the name of the operation(s) that it finds.

 ## Develop with C# on Windows, using Visual Studio